 Students will complete two assessments over this unit.
-Their first assessment consists of a short response exam, completed in class time over two lessons.
-The second assessment is a source investigation journal followed by a short written analytical response; time to complete this assessment is factored into class time but will also require students to complete sections in their own time.
+Their first assessment consists of a project which aims to demonstrate the historical significance of the people, ideas and events in Australia.
+The second assessment is a source investigation multimodal.
+Time to complete assessment is factored into class time but will also require students to complete sections in their own time.